Nandtel/gear-service/README.md

 ## Demo
 Сonvenient demo at Heroku: https://gearservice.herokuapp.com <br />
 Wait a few seconds until the Heroku initializes app.
+The demo isn't updated from repository, so it's always outdated.

 For Heroku app was rewritten:
 - Migrated from MySQL to PostgreSQL